Occupational Health & Safety Topic Methodology

 The right to a “safe and healthy working environment” is codified in the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
 Yet, in 2019 alone, over 395 million workers globally sustained a non-fatal occupational injury, 2.6 million workers died from occupational illnesses, and 330,000 workers died from occupational injuries, according to the ILO’s latest data.

 The OHS Topic Methodology guides preparers of impact accounts to measure and value, in currency, the impact of occupational injuries, illnesses, and fatalities on people.
 Ultimately, the methodology encourages companies to manage and reduce negative occupational health and safety impacts.
+Watch a brief video introduction to the Occupational Health & Safety Topic Methodology here.

 Highlights